Rob Bryan

-Robert P. Bryan III (born June 4, 1971) is an American politician and attorney serving as a member of the North Carolina Senate for the 39th district.
+Robert P. Bryan III (born June 4, 1971) is an American politician, attorney, and former member of the North Carolina Senate for the 39th district.
 A Republican, he served as a member of the North Carolina House of Representatives from Mecklenburg County from 2013, when he defeated long-time Democratic incumbent Martha Alexander, until 2016, when he was defeated by Democratic candidate Mary Gardner Belk.
 After leaving the House, Bryan accepted an appointment to the UNC Board of Governors.

 After Dan Bishop's successful run for the 9th congressional district in a special election, Bryan was selected by Mecklenburg County Republican Party leaders to complete the remainder of Bishop's term in the North Carolina Senate.
-Bryan will begin service on the University of North Carolina Board of Trustees effective July 1, 2021.
+Bryan began service on the University of North Carolina Board of Trustees on July 1, 2021.

 Early life and education

 Bryan was born in Raleigh, North Carolina, the son of Robert P. Bryan, Jr., an engineer, and Anita Rutland Bryan, a public school teacher.
 He was the oldest child with one younger sister, Melissa Bryan Kruger, author of The Envy of Eve: Finding Contentment in a Covetous World and Walking with God in the Season of Motherhood.

 In 1989, after graduating from Sanderson High School, Bryan attended the University of North Carolina at Chapel Hill where he earned a B.A. in History with distinction in 1993.
 While attending UNC, Bryan was inducted into the Phi Eta Sigma honor society and was in the Lambda Chi Alpha fraternity, where he served as an officer.
 He also served as President of InterVarsity Christian Fellowship and was involved in student government.

 After graduating with distinction in 1993, Bryan applied for, and was accepted into, the fourth corps of Teach For America, as part of the effort to "grow and strengthen the movement for educational equity and excellence."
 Bryan spent the next two years teaching second and third grade in a bilingual classroom at Abbott Elementary School in Lynwood, California.
 During the summer between his two years teaching, Bryan was the first intern at the Center for Education Reform in Washington, D.C.

 Following his time teaching, Bryan returned to North Carolina and enrolled at the Duke University School of Law, where he graduated with honors in 1998.
 During the summer of 1997, Bryan served as a summer associate at the firm of O'Melveny & Myers, LLP in Los Angeles, California.
 Additionally, he spent a semester abroad at Pontifical Catholic University of Chile in Santiago, Chile.